 Challenges in Large-Scale Active Directory Group Management

-Many organizations have deployed Windows servers and Active Directory,
+Most organizations rely on Windows servers and Active Directory to

-to manage user access to data.
-This infrastructure uses security groups
+manage PCs and filesystems.
+This infrastructure uses security

 Groups are defined in Active Directory to reflect business functions

 Groups are assigned rights to network resources, such as shares,

 Users are attached to groups permanently, for example based on